michel1991/ocp-java-11/inheritance/md/POLYMORPHISM.md

 With hidden static methods, Java relies on the location and reference type to determine which method is called, making option B incorrect and F correct.
 Finally, making a method final, not static, prevents it from being overridden, making option D correct and option C incorrect.

+### Which of the following are benefits of polymorphism?
+* A. It makes the code more reusable.
+* B. It makes the code more efficient.
+    This option is a bit ambiguous because it is not clear which efficiency is it talking about - execution, memory, or maintenance.
+    Our guess is that it is referring to execution efficiency.
+    It is not true because polymorphism causes a very slight degradation due to dynamic binding at run time.
+* C. It protects the code by preventing extension.
+    Just the reverse is true.
+Extension is how polymorphism is achieved.
+* D. It makes the code more dynamic.
+    Polymophism allows the actual decision of which method is to be invoked to be taken at runtime based on the actual class of object.
+   This is dynamic binding and makes the code more dynamic.
+(Correct A,D)